-Food, drinks, music, and all your favorite people- it doesn’t get better than wedding cocktail hour–but there are a few must-haves if you want to have the best wedding cocktail hour photos.
-As a San Francisco wedding photographer, I’ve noticed that there are some key elements that make the difference between boring and brilliant.
+There are a few must-haves if you want to have the best wedding cocktail hour photos.
+Food, drinks, music, and all your favorite people- it doesn’t get better than that!
+However, as a San Francisco wedding photographer, I’ve noticed that there are some key elements that make the difference between boring and brilliant.
 If you plan ahead, make your guests comfortable and give them something to do, cocktail hour will be a delight….and, you’ll get amazing wedding cocktail hour photos!
 Read on to find out how to make your wedding cocktail hour a smashing success.

 It goes without saying that bite-sized finger food is elegant and easy to serve.
-When you’re putting your menu together, keep your theme in mind, and serve items that work well with that theme.
+When you’re putting your menu together, keep your theme in mind.
+Choose food items that work well with that theme.
 For instance, if you are going for a Great Gatsby theme, smoked salmon and a creme fraiche on toast with a sprig of dill or a spot of caviar would be a great choice.
-When you’re aiming for the best wedding cocktail hour photos remember that no matter what you serve, pretty food, presented in a pleasing manner, always photographs better.
+When you’re aiming for the best wedding cocktail hour photos remember that no matter what you serve, make it pretty.
+Food presented in a pleasing manner always photographs better!
 Remember to ask ahead of time about food allergies and diet restrictions and plan accordingly with a variety of foods so there’s something for everyone.

 Cocktail hour is a great time to meet new people and catch up with friends, so keep the music low so guests don’t need to shout.
-A live jazz trio or a string quartet can also be a nice touch if the music is in keeping with your theme.
+A live jazz trio or a string quartet can also be a nice touch.
+Make sure that whatever type of music you choose is in keeping with your theme.